Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 4) If Teams channel messages are deleted: Deleted channel messages are not retained by default Microsoft retention.
 They are permanently deleted and cannot be recovered unless a retention policy or legal hold has been enabled, or a backup solution is in place for Teams channel messages.

-For more details on what happens when Teams data is deleted along with comprehensive diagrams, read this article
+For more details on what happens when Teams data is deleted along with comprehensive diagrams, read this article.

 2. How to backup Teams data